-The Newberry Cartographic Catalog is the most complete record of our cartographic collections and related reference materials.
-The Cartographic Catalog, which often duplicates, but is separate and distinct from, the Newberry Online Catalog contains more than 75,000 records for maps, atlases, and literature on the history of cartography.
+The Newberry Cartographic Catalog (NLCC) is the most complete record of our cartographic collections, including over 85,000 descriptions of maps, atlases, and reference works on the history of cartography.
+The NLCC often duplicates, but is separate and distinct from, the Newberry Online Catalog.

 Search or Browse all Modern Manuscript Collection Abstracts (summary descriptions of almost all collections, often with links to more detailed online inventories and collection-level catalog records).

 Search across the online inventories and catalog records of many Modern Manuscript Collections via ArchiveGrid (the best way to conduct an in-depth search of collection content).